TheArkive/ahk-pi/README.md

 * Displays currently active version of AHK.
 * Provides links to AHK v1 and v2 download pages / version archives.
 * Easily invoke `WindowSpy.ahk`, `help file`, and the `Ahk2Exe` compiler for the selected `base version`.
-* Edit templates for new AutoHotkey.ahk files from GUI.  (only applies to non-portable mode)
+* Edit templates for new AutoHotkey.ahk files from GUI.  (not in portable mode)

 ## Basic Setup

-Grab the latest copy of AHK v2 alpha, copy the desired version of `AutoHotkey.exe` into the script dir and rename it to `AHK Portable Installer.exe`.
+Grab the latest copy of AHK v2 alpha (currently a136), copy the desired version of `AutoHotkey32/64.exe` into the script dir and rename it to `AHK Portable Installer.exe`.
 Always run this EXE file to launch the script.

+File version info is now taken directly from the EXE file.
+So the directory structure is less strict than before.

-The AutoHotkey `base folder` is intended to look something like this:
+The AutoHotkey `base folder` is generally intended to look something like this:

 Example:
 ```
 C:\AutoHotkey    <-- place the base folder anywhere you want
-             \AHK Portable Installer\...   <-- main script should go here
+             \_OLD_\old_versions_here...   <-- AHK folders here will not be parsed/listed
              \ahk version blah\...         <-- AHK folders for each version
              \ahk_h another_version\...    <-- AHK folders for each version
-             \etc\...                      <-- AHK folders for each version
+             \and_so_on\...                <-- AHK folders for each version

-Folder Name format:
+Folder Name format (suggested):
     [name_no_spaces] [version_no_spaces] [additional_info_optional]
                     ^                   ^
                   space               space

 Examples:
     AutoHotkey v1.1.32.00
-    AutoHotkey v2.0-a108-a2fa0498 extra_info not_used
+    AutoHotkey v2.0-a108-a2fa0498
     AutoHotkey_H v1.2.3.4
 ```

-Separate name and version with a space.
-There should be NO other spaces except as indicated in the folder names.
-Note that most of the version info comes from the folder name, so type out the version as you want it to appear in the program.
-The type (ANSI / UNICODE) and bitness (64/32 bit) comes from the EXE file name, or in the case of AutoHotkey_H, it comes from the subfolder the EXE is in.
 Don't modify the original structure of the `.zip` archives for any of the versions of AHK you intend to use.
+Just unzip the contents to a folder, and rename it if you wish, otherwise you can use the default name (the `.zip` file name) for the folder.

 Each subfolder should have it's own copy of a `help file`, `WindowSpy.ahk`, and `Compiler` folder with `Ahk2Exe` and all necessary support files (like `.bin` files, `mpress.exe`, and/or `upx.exe` if you want to use it).